The Black Rose (novel): Book Three

 Six months later Maryam has reached Venice, finding the Christian city far more hostile and contemptuous than at any of her Eastern stops.
-But for the first time, communicating in Greek, she is able to relate the story of her escape, reaping the good fortune of being placed on a new Venetian bireme set for its maiden voyage to Marseilles.
+But for the first time, communicating in Greek, she is able to relate the story of her escape, reaping the good fortune of being placed on a new Venetian bireme set for its maiden voyage to Marseille.
 In Gurnie, Walter begins a paper-making enterprise with his grandfather, whose fortunes continue to prosper when King Edward restores his forfeited lands.
 Tris, on the other hand, has gone into hiding, a fugitive after the death of Earl Edmond.
 When one of the paper-makers at last discloses Tris's hiding place, Walter visits him in the wild, craggy valley Scaunder Clough.
 Before Walter can bring him items for comfort, however, news reaches him that Tris died from a fall shortly after their visit.
 His grandfather grows frail, without hope of ever seeing his restored lands again, but names Walter his heir by endorsing his plan to give small tracts of their lands to the people living and working on the estate.

-A year after leaving India Maryam falls deathly ill in Marseilles but is cared for by an old French innkeeper, Pierre Marchus, who feels a responsibility to look after pilgrims traveling through the port.
+A year after leaving India Maryam falls deathly ill in Marseille but is cared for by an old French innkeeper, Pierre Marchus, who feels a responsibility to look after pilgrims traveling through the port.
 She offers a small pearl, the last of her gems, in hopes it is payment enough to cross France.
 Months later Walter has a long audience with King Edward, telling him in detail of all he has seen.
 Though the rest of the court is contemptuous, the king appreciates his story and bestows on him a name, knighting him Sir Walter Fitzrauf.
 The next morning the queen, Eleanor of Castile, happily tells Walter that a small, sickly woman has been reported in London, wandering the streets and shouting the only other word of English she knows: "Walter."
 His father's former squire brings Walter together with his wife, three-year-old son, and faithful servant Mahmoud.
 Maryam will recover, and Walter vows to have his son christened "Walter Alfgar Edward Rauf Fitzrauf."